-- Further structural and other investigations - Urgent life safety related work - Arresting deterioration of building fabric (i.e. roofs) - · Significant projects Ennismore Arena, Lions Building
+- Further structural and other investigations - Urgent life safety related work - Arresting deterioration of building fabric (i.e. roofs) - Significant projects Ennismore Arena, Lions Building

-- Repairs of medium urgency - · Extending service life of envelope and elements

-• Major projects that may require some planning for future role (i.e. Storage - Landfill, Fire)
+- Repairs of medium urgency - Extending service life of envelope and elements - > Major projects that may require some planning for future role (i.e. Storage Landfill, Fire)

-· Preventive capital maintenance and replacement
+Preventive capital maintenance and replacement

-• Preventive capital maintenance
+Preventive capital maintenance

-As much as possible, repair/maintenance techniques will be grouped to aid the procurement process and result in better overall pricing.
+Beginning in 2025, repair/maintenance techniques have been grouped to aid the procurement process and result in better overall pricing.
+In the 2025 budget, over \$250,000 worth of repair expenses were grouped with the following descriptions across all facilities: